ntfreak/encapsulate/README.markdown

 Example
 -------
-`encapsulate /tmp/tmp.foobar /tmp|/home/foo bash`
+`encapsulate /tmp|/home/foo bash`

 This starts a shell with "just the same" filesystem view as normal, but with everything but /tmp and /home/foo (and their subdirectories) readonly.
-The new view is mounted to /tmp/tmp.foobar, but that happens in a separate namespace, so this isn't visible to the host system.
+The new view is mounted to a temporary directory, but that happens in a separate namespace, so this isn't visible to the host system except for an empty directory in /tmp.